51Degrees/documentation/src/features/parallelexecution.md

 **Parallel execution** can refer to two or more @flowelements whose processing is executed simultaneously within the @Pipeline.

-It can also refer to the ability of an individual @flowelement instance to process multiple requests simultaneously.
-E.g. One pipeline instance with one @flowelement that is called
-from separate threads.
+It also refers to the ability of an individual @flowelement instance to process multiple requests simultaneously.
+E.g. One @pipeline instance with one @flowelement being called from separate threads.

 Note, that some languages with @Pipeline implementations do not have the built-in ability to handle **parallel execution**.
-For example, the PHP process runs in a single-thread so @flowelements cannot be configured to run in **parallel**.
+For example, the PHP process runs in a single-thread, so @flowelements cannot be configured to run in **parallel**.

 # Executing Flow Elements in Parallel